 - Pay attention to thread thickness.
 Because you can't separate this, it's especially important to use the right size needle with the large sizes of woven floss.

 As always, if you find that it's still causing some trouble, thread conditioner should help.

 Metallic blending filament is typically worked alongside other embroidery threads, though some can be used on their own.
 They add a much more subtle sparkle to your work.

+Accentuate and Bijoux are examples of this material.
 To blend this with regular floss, cut a piece of blending filament that is the same length as the floss you are using.
 Then, follow these tips:

-1. Blend more or less.
+- Blend more or less.
 If you want to see a little more sparkle, you can add more than one strand of blending filament with your floss.

-2....
-Give it a twist.
+- Twist it.
 To help hold the strands together and get even sparkle coverage, try twisting the pieces together.
 Be sure to twist in the same direction as floss twists.
 (Using Thread Heaven in this process is good too!)

-3. Pay attention to placement.
+- Pay attention to placement.
 If the metallic isn't showing as you stitch, you can adjust how it lays on the fabric and floss.

 Follow these guides, try some new tools and materials, and learn to love metallic embroidery!